mjolnirapp/AppGrid/README.md

 AppGrid
 -------

-*The easiest window manager for OS X ever*
+*Grid-based keyboard window manager for Mac Os Ten*

 [Download the app (.zip)](https://github.com/sdegutis/AppGrid/releases/download/1.0.3/AppGrid.zip)

----

-Features:

-- Move and resize windows across an intuitive, predictable grid.
+- Move and resize windows along an invisible "grid" of your screen.
-- Uses keyboard hotkeys for maximum productivity and ease.
+- Keys default to Mash (cmd + ctrl + opt) and Vim keys, but are customizable.